-Doctor Mocks Patient: Article
+The Doctor Mocks Patient Article

 In the article, they report that Dr Beth Keegstra harassed and humiliated a 20-year-old college student who had been brought in after collapsing at basketball training suffering from a panic attack.
-The whole situation is messed up, and if you have the time you should check out the video of the incident in the article.
+The whole situation is messed up, and if you have the time, you should check out the video of the incident in the article.

 The other reason was that something similar happened to me.
 But first, let me provide a little background to the incident.
-In my early 20s, my drink and drug use caused me to develop my anxiety disorders, which could trigger psychotic episodes when an anxiety attack would get out of control.
+In my early 20s, my drinking and drug use caused me to develop my anxiety disorders, which would trigger psychotic episodes when an anxiety attack would get out of control.

 Unfortunately, I was right to be worried, at first I felt fine, and I tried to eat while they held me on the ward after the operation, but I kept being sick every time I tried to eat, and the hungrier I got after being nil by mouth in order to have the operation, the worse I felt, the weaker I felt, and the stronger my anxiety got.